Transfer-matrix approach to the Blume-Capel model on the triangular lattice: Results

 \subsection{Conformal field theory validation}

-We demonstrate here the accuracy of our tricritical point estimate by verifying its consistency with predictions from conformal field theory for the tricritical Ising universality class~\cite{henkel_book}.
+We demonstrate the accuracy of our tricritical point estimate by confirming its consistency with the predictions of conformal field theory for the tricritical Ising universality class~\cite{henkel_book}.
+Remarkably, such theoretical validations were first carried out nearly four decades ago by Alcaraz \emph{et al.}~\cite{alcaraz85}, within the time-continuum formulation of the model.
 While it is well established that the tricritical point of the two-dimensional spin-$1$ Blume–Capel model belongs to this universality class, most previous numerical studies have focused on the square-lattice version to test conformal field theory predictions and to aid in locating the tricritical point~\cite{xavier1998, qian05, deng05, mandal16, belov17, blote19}.
 In what follows, we present conformal field theory consistency checks for the triangular-lattice Blume–Capel model.
 Specifically, we provide a precise verification of the central charge and scaling dimensions using the transfer-matrix spectrum evaluated at our estimate of the tricritical point.

 The central charge $c$ can be extracted from the finite-size scaling behavior of the free energy.
 For a cylindrical geometry--specifically, an infinitely long strip with periodic boundary conditions in the transverse direction--the free-energy density $f$, expressed in units of $k_{\rm B}T$, approaches the bulk value $f_\infty$ as the strip width $L$ increases, following the well-known scaling relation